Sometimes, unsettling things happen to stock prices. They go down, by quite a lot in some cases.

-Here are 4 smart strategies for young investors to consider.
+Here are 4 smart strategies to consider.

 1. Check your emergency savings

 If anyone needed a reminder of the value of emergency savings, COVID-19 certainly provided it.
 Our general rule is to start by setting aside $1,000, then aim to save enough cash to cover 3 to 6 months' worth of essential expenses.
-If you're the sole income for your household or your employment status could potentially change soon, you may want to put away a bit more if you can.
+If you're the sole income earner for your household or your employment status could potentially change soon, you may want to put away a bit more if you can.

 2. Invest with discipline or with help

 If you are saving and investing for a retirement that may not begin for decades, it makes sense to take the long view of a market pullback.
-That means, instead of panicking and selling when the market drops, choose a mix of investments based on your timeline, goals, financial situation, and feelings about risk, and then stick to that long-term approach.
+That means, instead of panicking and selling when the market drops, choose a mix of investments based on your timeline, financial situation, and feelings about risk, and then stick to that long-term approach.

 Remember that over long periods of time, the US stock market has gone up, despite many periods of dramatic selloffs.
 Consider the chart below that shows all of the market pullbacks since 1985.
 Even the 2008 financial crisis, when stocks fell nearly 50%, was just a bump in the road for the stock market with a long enough perspective.
 The past is in no way a guarantee of future performance, but at the time, stocks suffered a sharp move down and many investors may have considered trying to sell stocks to avoid losses.
 However, over the course of decades, it became a small blip in a long uptrend.